What is in the Library?

 Have a question about your account or you're not sure where to locate your collection?
 Staff at any of our counters are happy to help.
 Check out, renew and return books at any of our FastLane terminals located throughout the Library.

-Plus, all students can borrow five Short Loan books.
-These are Library use only, for five hours at a time.
+- up to 50 Short Loan books.
+These are Library use only, for five hours at a time

 Get to Know Your Library: Library HITS Training Sessions